moefh/eeprom_writer/README.md

     eeprom dump [ADDRESS [LENGTH]]

 Sends the contents of the EEPROM to the standard output formatted as traditional hexdump output.
+The default `ADDRESS` is `0` and the default `LENGTH` to the end of the EEPROM.
 Examples:

     ./eeprom dump              # the whole EEPROM
     ./eeprom dump 0 64         # 64 bytes starting at address 0